 Can I get sunburn through car windows?

-Although it isn’t guaranteed you’ll catch the sun through your car window, there is definitely a chance of getting caught off guard.
+Although it isn’t guaranteed you’ll catch the sun through your car window, there is definitely a chance of getting caught off guard so always wear sunscreen in hot weather.

 How to prevent glare?

-Make sure your car windows are as clean as possible, make sure they don’t have any chips and cracks, wear sunglasses, and when possible use a sun visor, could be the one in your car or maybe even a hat (as long as it doesn’t reduce visibility).
+Make sure your car windows are as clean as possible, make sure they don’t have any chips and cracks, wear sunglasses, and when possible use a sun visor or hat (as long as it doesn’t reduce visibility).

 Temporary car insurance